KBIQ: 102.7 license

-KBIQ history
+KBIQ

-KBIQ signed on in 1993 on 96.1 FM.
+KBIQ signed on in 1993, on 96.1 FM.
 The station was originally owned by The Word in Music Inc. (known today as Bethesda Christian Broadcasting).
-The owners were a Not-For-Profit company but the station sold commercial air time since it did not broadcast between 88.1 & 91.9.
-The station did several fund raisers asking for money from listeners.
+The owners were a Not-For-Profit company but the station sold commercial air time since it did not broadcast in the reserved Non-commercial FM band between 88.1 & 91.9.
+The station did several fundraisers asking for money from listeners.
 The station was linked by four other stations that were also owned by TWIM by a satellite network called TWIM.
-In 1996 TWIM sold KBIQ to Salem Communications which was a for profit corporation.
+In 1996, TWIM sold KBIQ to Salem Communications which was a for-profit corporation.
 The station continued to broadcast on 96.1 until Salem bought KIKX 102.7 in the fall of the same year.
-TWIM continued to operate the satellite service until the fall of 1996 when Salem Communications brought "The Word in Music" network which they would continue to operate until 1999.
+TWIM continued to operate the satellite service until the fall of 1996, when Salem Communications brought "The Word in Music" network which they would continue to operate until 1999.
 After the network dissolved KBIQ became a locally programmed Christian AC.

-Before the KBIQ callsign existed in Colorado Springs, it was the callsign for the Contemporary Christian Music station in Seattle now known as Spirit 105.3/KCMS.
+Before the KBIQ callsign existed in Colorado Springs, it was the callsign for the contemporary Christian music station in Seattle now known as KCMS.
 In Seattle, KBIQ was operated by King's Garden Ministries from the 1960s to about 1984.
 In 1984, King's Garden changed its name to Crista Ministries and KBIQ changed its callsign to KCMS at the same time.
 The KCMS callsign had originated in Colorado Springs earlier, on what is now KBIQ.

+On December 30, 2024, Salem announced that the company would sell its remaining contemporary Christian music stations, including KBIQ, to Educational Media Foundation (EMF), the parent company of radio networks K-Love and Air1.
+EMF already owned K-Love station KLCX (106.9 FM) and Air1 station KJME (780 AM and 96.5 FM) in the area.
+Salem cited the reason behind the sale was to pay off the company's debt.
+A few weeks later, it was announced that the station would begin airing K-Love programming beginning at midnight on February 1, 2025.